 How Auto Waivers Work

 The Auto Waive function allows Vantaca to remove late fees if a payment was made within a specified number of days per period per owner, to avoid calls or emails from upset owners who made their payment at the last minute.
-The fee is only waived if the homeowner's assessment balance is zeroed out and the full late fee balance is still open.

 For example, a homeowner's mailed payment is postmarked before the late date, but postal delays get it to the lockbox the day after it's late.
 If their payment doesn't show up on the day that it's marked late, Vantaca places a late fee on that owner's ledger.
 The owner may then call or email to complain about the late fee, and request that it be removed because their payment was actually made on the day before it was late.
 This takes up valuable time for management companies and can be avoided by implementing the auto waive fee.